 Defense firms prep for fight beyond super committee

-But behind the scenes, these companies have been sharpening their knives to fight each other, and the Pentagon's drive to shift more risk to defense companies, as each struggles to maintain its share of a shrinking defense budget.
+Behind the scenes, these companies have been sharpening their knives to fight each other as each struggles to maintain its share of a shrinking defense budget.

 The Pentagon is already agonizing about how to slash $489 billion from its budget over the next decade, more than half of which will come from spending on new weapons, upgrades to older ones, and research and development.

-The super committee's failure to agree on $1.2 trillion in deficit-cutting measures triggers up to $600 billion in defense cuts over 10 years beginning in 2013, raising the already high stakes for the companies that build fighter planes, warships, submarines and other key weapons.
+The failure of the super committee to agree on $1.2 trillion in deficit-cutting measures would trigger up to $600 billion in further defense cuts over ten years beginning in 2013, raising the already high stakes for the companies that build fighter planes, warships, submarines and other key weapons.

 The U.S. defense budget for the 2011 fiscal year was $513 billion, not including the cost of the wars in Iraq and Afghanistan.

-Top Republicans have said they will pursue legislation to do just that.
-President Barack Obama said he would veto any effort to do so.
+Top Republicans, including Senator John McCain, have already said they will pursue legislation to do just that, although President Barack Obama has said he would not support such a move.